for-loop/duplicate-detector/README.md

 Some of the problems to consider include the following:

-* The dataset is big.
+* The dataset is big (2 million images; 500 GB+).
 I must push the data quickly through the pipeline so that I can iteratively refine it.
 * There are more than one way to detect duplicate content.
 * Some algorithms may detect not only the duplicate content, but also similar content.
 That's okay.
 * Benchmark and evaluate pros and cons for each algorithm.